The Puttenham Trust

 • Engage with St Mary's Church Puttenham or Cecilia Hall activities

-• Contact Christine Rutter directly to discuss needs
+• Contact the Trust directly at its registered address to discuss needs

-• For educational grants, ensure residency requirement is met (3 years in Puttenham parish prior to university application)
+• For educational grants, ensure residency or church membership requirement is met (3 years in Puttenham parish or 3 years membership at St Mary's Church prior to application)

 • Build relationships within the local community network